 Nearshore rearing in the San Juans supports all 4 parameters for VSPs - abundance, productivity, spatial structure and both life history diversity and genetic diversity for Chinook salmon as outlined in Table 4 in the RITT’s Monitoring and Adaptive Management Framework.

-This project will protect in perpetuity an identified high priority nearshore rearing area for juvenile Chinook.
+This project will protect in perpetuity an identified high priority Fish Use area.

 “Of the four parameters for viable salmonid populations (abundance, productivity, spatial structure and diversity), abundance and productivity are very difficult to assess in the nearshore environment given the lack of data and the extent of dispersal through a large area.
 Whether or not there is benefit to genetic diversity is also difficult to ascertain, but use of the area by juvenile salmon suggests that the San Juan Islands support diversity in a viable salmonid population.
 It may also indicate that there is benefit to spatial structure for all populations in the ESU because the area provides resilience as another place for fish to use.”